- 1. How Much Does it Cost to Make a House Wheelchair Accessible?

 - Install a ramp on your doorstep.
 If there are stairs, you definitely need a ramp and railing from both sides.

 - Widen door frames.
 It’s crucial to be sure that the wheelchair can easily fit through every door in your house.
 Standard wheelchairs are 635 mm wide, and for comfortable access doors should be 900 mm wide.
-If the door is too narrow, you need to make a mild renovation.
+If the door is too narrow, you need to make a mild renovation and refit.
 Sometimes, removing the door frames is enough.
 If not, you’ll need to call a renovator.

 - Hardwood flooring.
 Not only beautiful and classy, but also one of the most durable materials that will serve for years to come.